What’s the Definition of a Controlled Foreign Corporation?

-Controlled Foreign Corporation (CFC): A Controlled Foreign Corporation (CFC) is a type of foreign corporation.
-And, the controlled foreign corporation rules are very complicated.
+Controlled Foreign Corporation (CFC): The controlled foreign corporation (CFC) rules are very complicated.
+In general, a Controlled Foreign Corporation (CFC) is a type of foreign corporation in which U.S. Persons own more than 50% of the foreign corporation and U.S. shareholders each own at least 10% — attribution rules apply.
 The IRS has developed a very comprehensive body of law regarding CFCs.
 The concept of a controlled foreign corporation is not unique to the United States.
 But, with the recent enactment of TCJA, the introduction of GILTI, and the aggressive position the IRS is taking towards foreign accounts compliance it is important to understand if you have a controlled foreign corporation.
-A shareholder of a CFC may have a form 5471 reporting requirement, along with possible FBAR & FATCA reporting.
+A shareholder of a CFC may have a Form 5471 reporting requirement, along with possible FBAR & FATCA reporting.
 If the taxpayer is already out of compliance for prior years, they may consider various amnesty programs such as the streamlined program or offshore disclosure.

 A controlled foreign corporation is when a foreign corporation is owned more than 50% by U.S. persons who each own at least 10%.
 In addition, attribution and constructive ownership rules apply.
 In other words, while a shareholder may not own a direct share of the controlled foreign corporation, if one spouse owns 15%, of the foreign corporation, the other spouse may then be attributed 15% ownership as well through attribution.